We talked in our last blog post about guiding factors for when you’re working out a sales compensation plan.

 Sales compensation is essentially any financial compensation that sales reps receive for making sales.
 There are plenty of different types of sales compensation plans, and they vary with how they pay for performance.
 A common example is a plan that offers a base salary, commissions for sales, and some additional financial incentives.

-Why are they important?
+Why are sales compensation plans important?

-- promotes productive behavior in your sales team
+- promotes productive behavior in your sales team,

-- drives performance
+- drives performance,

-- increases revenue
+- increases revenue, and

 - sets performance expectations

-Things to Consider
+Things to Consider in a Sales Compensation Strategy

 The same compensation plan that works for your competitor won’t necessarily work for your team.
 This equally applies to the different sales roles within your company.
-There are a number of important factors to consider that take into account the unique situation of your business.

-Things like budget, company culture, length of the sales cycle and the cost of living in your area will all influence what makes the best compensation plan for your business.
+Things like budget, company culture, length of the sales cycle, and the cost of living in your area will all influence what makes the best compensation plan for your business.

 The questions you need to consider for the right plan of action are: